Skip to main content

 And the fetches results from each of the relevant embeddings and combines them to generate a response using scoring strategies or late-fusion approaches.
 Successful RAG systems depend on appropriate indexing strategies for the type of data and questions to be answered.
 Indexing guides what the retriever finds and what the language model will ground on, making it a critical foundation beyond retrieval.

 Does hierarchical retrieval really tame the noise?
-The article argues it does, by limiting what the model sees to a manageable slice of a massive corpus.
-Because indexing and retrieval are distinct steps, developers must choose representations before deciding which fragments to surface.
+The article says it probably does, by limiting what the model sees to a manageable slice of a massive corpus.
+Since indexing and retrieval are separate steps, developers have to pick representations before they decide which fragments to surface.

-Moreover, it remains unclear whether the approach scales uniformly across different domains or only shines in particular use cases.
-The distinction between indexing and retrieval is clear, but the practical trade‑offs of hierarchical structures need further validation.
-Until such data appear, the promise of cleaner, more controllable context remains promising but not yet proven.
+It’s also unclear whether the method scales the same way across domains or only works well in certain niches.
+The split between indexing and retrieval is clear enough, but the practical trade-offs of hierarchical structures still need solid evidence.
+Until we see that data, the idea of a cleaner, more controllable context stays attractive, but not definitively proven.

 Common Questions Answered